 Peppers - another optional ingredient, you can add a few slices of habanero or jalapeno peppers to the mix for a bit (or a lot!) of spice.
 In my example, I used ancho chilis from my husband's garden.

 Vinegar - this is what does the "heavy lifting" of pickling the onions.
 I prefer apple cider vinegar, because I love the taste of apples.
-You could also use red wine vinegar, white wine vinegar, or rice vinegar.
+You could also use white vinegar, red wine vinegar, white wine vinegar, or rice vinegar.
 There's even something called champagne vinegar, which works great and makes it sound a little more fancy and special!

 Sugar - this is an optional ingredient but it does help to cut the acid taste of the vinegar.
 You can substitute honey or agave syrup if you want.
 I don't personally like artificial sweeteners, so I haven't tried those and I don't know how well they would work.
 It SEEMS like it would be fine, though!
 If you try it please let me know so I can add it here.